jboss-developer/jboss-developer-shared-resources/guides/CONFIGURE_MAVEN.md

 Use of Maven Profiles in POM Files
 ----------------------------------

 Profiles are used by Maven to customize the build environment.
-The `pom.xml` in the root of some quickstart directories may define some of the following profiles:
+The `pom.xml` in the root of some quickstart directories may define some of the following profiles.

+_NOTE:_ Some profiles in this list may not be used by some product quickstart projects.

 * The `default` profile defines the list of modules or quickstarts that require nothing but JBoss Enterprise Application Platform.
 * The `requires-postgres` profile lists the quickstarts that require PostgreSQL to be running when the quickstart is deployed.